How Much House Can You Really Afford?

 What the Bank Looks at When You Apply for a Mortgage

 • Value of the Home Compared to Your Salary (Loan-to-Income Ratio): Lenders assess the loan amount relative to your gross annual income.
 A high loan-to-income ratio signals higher risk, indicating potential financial strain, especially with unforeseen costs.
-This shows the commitment size versus your earning capacity.

 • Percentage of Income Going Toward Mortgage Payments (Front-End Ratio): Lenders use the housing ratio, which calculates PITI as a percentage of gross monthly income, preferring it to be 28% or less.
 This ensures housing costs don't overly strain the budget for other needs or savings.